 So, what does the near future hold?

-The financial oligarchy are determined to use the collapsing dollar to finish off – once and for all – the American republic and the nation-state system globally; otherwise, they run the risk that the United States and other sovereign nations may unite in their common interest of self preservation and act against the financier’s interests, as the global financial system careens toward the abyss.
+The financial oligarchy is determined to use the collapsing dollar to finish off – once and for all – the American republic and the nation-state system globally; otherwise, they run the risk that the United States and other sovereign nations may unite in their common interest of self-preservation and act against the financier’s interests, as the global financial system careens toward the abyss.
 Will the forces of empire succeed?